 Beta Iota Pi Chapter (ΒΙΠ) of Phi Theta Kappa (ΦΒΚ) is an international honor society of two-year college students, which emphasizes scholarship, leadership, fellowship, and service.
 Memberships, based on a 3.5 grade point average and completion of 12 semester hours, are extended twice a year to students enrolled in a two-year program.
-For more information, contact Susan Jones or Solomon Willis.
+For more information, contact Solomon Willis or Tyra Silvers.

 Cleveland Community College Cosmetology Club (C5) is an organization comprised of students interested in the field of Cosmetology.
 C5 promotes Cosmetology within the community and develops the skills of students.
 For more information, contact Charley Sain.

 Cleveland Industrials Club (Clic) promotes opportunities for students to network with other students in similar fields, as well as business and industry representatives.
 Membership is open to all CCC students with a focus on students in any curriculum program that has employment opportunities within the local manufacturing/industrial community.
 For more information contact David Estridge

 Drama Club works to promote interest in the theater with the community and to develop the skills of its members in all areas of theatrical production.
 Membership is open to all CCC students.
 For more information contact Lori Vincent.